joslcarp/joslcarp.github.io/index.md

 ### Senior Seminar Project

+### Presented on at the Association for Computing Machinery 2016 Fall Conference in Gatlinburg

 ### Abstract-

 Speed and efficiency are essential to customer service; today, that means having quality software with a clean underlying database.
 After serving the university for almost a decade, the UTM Computer Store’s inventory system fails to meet these expectations.
 The system experiences numerous issues including erroneous user input and faulty permission checking.
 Many of the store’s systems, including its inventory, are based in FileMaker Pro, a database management system with its own built-in applications and scripting functionality.
 We will work with the current FileMaker Pro applications to add new features while preserving the store’s current infrastructure.
 By automating processes including barcode entry as well as providing previously unwritten documentation to users, we intend to include features that will provide partial cleanup to the store’s disorganized database without burdening the user.

-## Keywords- inventory, system, database, UTM Computer Store, FileMaker
+### Keywords- inventory, system, database, UTM Computer Store, FileMaker

 ### I. INTRODUCTION

-A. UTM Computer Store Inventory System

 The UTM Computer Store has been utilizing a system that has existed for more than two decades.
 Over time, some issues with the store's system have become apparent, causing several different problems that have resulted in inefficiency.
 We have attempted to implement solutions to these problems within the current system that uses FileMaker Pro.
 As a result, we hope to improve the computer store's ability to do business without having to consistently deal with issues within the software they use every day.